idaholab/moose/framework/doc/content/getting_started/installation/manual_gcc.md

 ```

 If your version is less than 4.8.4, you will need to build a newer version.
 If your version is at or
-greater than 4.8.4, you have the option of skipping this section, and moving on to the MPICH section
+greater than 4.8.4, you have the option of skipping the GCC section.
-further down.

 ```bash
 cd $STACK_SRC